MetaLex-Tech/borg-core/README-yearnBorg.md

 - Add / disable Modules
 - Set Guards

-## Restricted Advanced Operations

-Once ychad is "BORGed," the following operations are restricted for security reasons unless explicitly whitelisted:

-- Transactions executed in `DelegateCall` mode

-However, to ensure a seamless user experience, commonly used advanced operations are preemptively whitelisted, including:

-- Batch Transactions (via `MultiSendCallOnly`)

-Note: `MultiSendCallOnly` is whitelisted, but `MultiSend` is not, as it permits arbitrary `delegatecall`, posing security risks.
-Operations relying on `MultiSend`, such as manual fund distributions, can typically be performed using safer alternatives, like custom vetted contracts.

 ### Co-approval Workflows

 The process for bilateral ychad / DAO approvals will be as follows: